 The King looked around, only the High Steward of the Church of Roarck was not paying attention, and he asked.
 “But Ossa makes Mitirangu bread even though she isn't Mitirangu?”

-Ravennai explained, “We Sabatallee are not just great horseman and breeder of horseman but also great craftsmen.
+Ravennai explained, “We Sabatallee are not just great horseman and breeders of horseman but also great craftsmen.
 We learn what ever skills our friends from other tribes are willing to teach us.”
 Ravennai wanted to King to allow the Sabatallee to own their horse herds again but still pasture them on the King’s land.

 The King nodded in acknowledgement towards Ravennai.
 It was a gesture I taught him.
 The nod was a subtle way of telling a subject that their time with the King was finished.
 Ravennai took the cue and returned to his table.
 Then the King leaned over the High Steward and asked me.
 “What makes this Ossa’s woman’s bread so special, she can’t really make a better bread than Priest’s Bell’ra?
 All their bread is blessed.”

-The High Steward hurmphed at this praise of another faith by his king, and I explained that Ossa herself enchanted her breads.
+The High Steward of Ro'ark hurmphed at this praise of another faith by his king, and I explained that Ossa herself enchanted her breads.
 “Ossa uses Sabatallee Rune magic, she draws runes into the dough of each loaf before she bakes it.
 These runes are wards that prevent the bread from growing moldy, too dry or soft after it comes out of the oven.
 As long as the rune is still on her bread it tastes a fresh as the day it came out the oven.
 Additionally, Ossa runes also puts a hex on the bread, so when you…”

 The King, looking perplexed, shouted out to Lord Hokum.
 “Lord Hokum, what is the difference between a warding rune and a hexing rune?”

-Hokum, as per his style, spit out his mouth full of food on the table and replied, “A warding rune prevents change and hexing rune induces a change.”
+Hokum, as per his style, spit out his mouth full of food onto the table and replied, “A warding rune prevents change and a hexing rune induces a change.”
 The sound of Hokum’s voice gave both the high priests of the land an opportunity to hurumph.
 They made no effort to hide their disgust with Hokum who was a publicly avowed abstainer from all faiths.

 The King’s mother had been Ivanvil, and despite her eventual disgrace, the King’s father had made an effort to raise his son to respect Ivanvil traditions.
 There is always something seductive and appealing about the Wisdom and Arts of mages.
-This can be particularly true in eyes of young men who might see practitioners of magic as having some insight into the world that other men may not.
+This can be particularly true in the eyes of young men who might see practitioners of magic as having some insight into the world that other men may not.
 I worried that I might have a rival for the King’s attention in Hokum.

 To that end, I explained to the boy king in a low voice that “Hokum, while a great scholar of the arcane, is not a master warding and hexing such as Ossa.
 Hokum studied the ancient whispers and learned how to pluck at threads of fate but the true masters of the rune magic are the Sabatallee.”